 In First and Second grades, the Science program builds on a child’s natural and innate curiosity of the world around them.
 They participate in activities, hands-on experiences, and topic research.

 Physical Education: Country Day's daily Dynamic Physical Education program gives students the opportunity to participate in various activities that improve general physical fitness, fine and gross motor skills, team work, and sportsmanship while having fun.

-Art: Lower School students learn the elements of art, art history, and contemporary art to get inspiration from artists, art movements, and the world around us.
-Projects allow students to practice drawing, painting, collage, mixed media, sewing, weaving, and clay techniques.
+Fine Arts: Lower School students learn the elements of art, art history, contemporary art, and the interplay of theater with artistic movements.
+They draw inspiration from artists, art movements, and the world around us.
+Projects allow students to practice a variety of techniques.
 Individuality and creativity are encouraged so that every piece is unique.

 Library Study: By hearing stories read and told, checking out books, learning to use the library, and making book-related crafts, children have many opportunities to discover new worlds through books and develop a passion for reading.

 Music: Music classes introduce children to instruments, singing, cultural dances, rhythm, music notation and reading.
 These concepts are presented through games, listening, movement, playing instruments, and drama.
 In the Spring semester, second and third grade students learn to play the recorder.
 Fourth grade students learn to play the soprano ukulele.

 Spanish: Spanish is taught through Teaching Proficiency through Reading and Storytelling (TPRS), an input-based approach to teaching language that focuses on the systematic instruction of vocabulary in a highly comprehensible, personalized, and contextualized manner.
 Students learn the Spanish language through gestures, acting, and repetition and acquire grammar and vocabulary through context clues and games.